pure-data/pure-data/po/README.txt

 When building Pd, these .po translation files are used to generate .msg files which are then loaded by the Pd GUI at runtime depending on the current locale.

-If the .tcl files have changed, the make process regenerates the .pot template file and merges any changes into the .po files.
+If the Tcl files have changed, the make process regenerates the .pot template file and merges any changes into the .po files.
 Strings which have changed are marked as "fuzzy" and should be reviewed updated and by a translator.

+## Developer Info

+This is system is largely automated using make, however there are times when it is useful to do things manually.
+The applicable make targets are:

+* template: re-builds the template if one of the Tcl files has changed
+* po: updates the .po files if the template has been changed
+* msg: generates the .msg files if the .po files have changed

+You can manually trigger a template refresh by updating the timestamp of one of the Tcl files:

+    cd po
+    touch ../tcl/pd-gui.tcl
+    make template

+If the template file changed, you can manually trigger the .po file refresh:

+    make po

+To see the location of translation strings in the Tcl source files, run the following in this directory:

+    make locations

+## On "Dynamic" Strings

-Note: As the GUI is separate from the Pd core, strings which are sent from the core to the GUI are translated "on the fly" when they are received.
+As the GUI is separate from the Pd core, strings which are sent from the core to the GUI are translated "on the fly" when they are received.
 These are given to gettext via the dummy Tcl files in this directory to make sure they are added to the .pot & .po files since the Pd core .c source files are not indexed.
 This means that if a "dynamic" string sent from the core is changed at some point, it needs to be manually updated here.